chrishenry/cta-exercise/README.md

 NB: the above probably isn't strictly neccessary for this project, but this is some boilerplate I've developed that's been useful for larger projects.

 NB2: This project was built on a 2022 Macbook Pro with an M2 chip.
 Due to time restrictions, I did not build multi-platform images.
 So folx on other platforms may experience issues.
+Should you experience errors related to platform, rm the package-lock.json, comment, the COPY command in frontend/Dockerfile, and try again.

 ## Use docker-compose to run services.